companieshouse/restricted-word-web/README.md

 ### Local

-1. Have the restricted word api running on your same machine.
+1. Have the restricted word api running on your same machine
 2. In project home directory `npm start`
 3. In browser go to <http://localhost:3001>